I'm a newbie

 It's all good.
 And someone here will have an answer.

 An ileo has lots of liquid-type output, that will damage your peristomal skin (skin around your stoma).
-The stoma is the bit of intestine sticking out (the red thing).
+Stoma is the bit of intestine sticking out (the red thing).
 For you, preventing leaks and maintaining healthy peristomal skin is the main concern.
 The first place to go if you run into trouble: Stoma nurse.
 The hospital where you had surgery should have this type of nurse on staff.
 All medical manufacturers have stoma nurses you can call and speak with.

 It takes time to heal.
 Don't get discouraged.
 You will master wafer and bag changes after a month or two.

 Hydration: Drink lots of water.
 But don't chug it.
 Only medium sips at a time.
 Drink too much and you pee it out instead of absorbing it.
 Drink a sports drink like Propel, Gatorade Fit, Gatorlyte... any drink that has electrolytes in it.
 Watermelon is a great source of electrolytes.
 You can also buy powder electrolyte that you mix with water.
 Do not get dehydrated!
-Five months after my ostomy surgery, I passed out at work, hit my head on a machine, and spent two days in the hospital.
+Five months after my ostomy surgery, I passed out at work, hit my head on a machine... and spent two days in the hospital.
 My main problem...
 I chugged water only and drank no electrolyte beverages.
 Doctors and a dietitian set me straight.
 I'm sipping a Gatorade Fit as I write this post.

 Take care and good luck!